oddbird/oddleventy/content/blog/2017/color.md

   - Design
 image:
   src: blog/2017/colors/color.jpg
+  alt: Jonny next to vertical stripes of color
 summary: |
   **How do you select a set of colors that express the attitude of your brand**, look great together, and pass WCAG accessibility standards?
 How